On Transferring Transferability: Towards a Theory for Size Generalization: Example 1 (sets): details and missing proofs from Section

 The group of permutations $\msf S_{n}$ on $n$ letters acts on $\RR^{n}$ by permuting coordinates: $(g\cdot x)_{i}\coloneq x_{g^{-1}(i)}$ for $g\in\msf S_n$.
 The embedding of groups is given by, for $n\leq N$,

 That is, view $\msf S_{n}$ as the subgroup of $\msf S_{N}$ which acts trivially on $n+1, \ldots, N$.
 In this case, $\Vinf$ can be identified with $\ell_0$, i.e., the space of infinite scalar sequences with finitely many nonzero entries.
 The limit group $\msf G_{\infty}$ is the group of permutations of $\NN$ fixing all but finitely many indices.

-The orbit space of $\Vinf$ under the action of $\msf G_{\infty}$ can be identified with infinite sequences with finitely-many nonzero entries, where such entries are ordered.
+We associate every infinite sequence $(x_i)_{i=1}^\infty \in \Vinf$ with the tuple of sequences $\left((x_i^+)_{i=1}^\infty, (x_i^-)_{i=1}^\infty\right)$.
+The sequence $(x_i^+)_{i=1}^\infty$ comprises the positive entries of $(x_i)$, ordered in descending order and extended with trailing zeros.
+The sequence $(x_i^-)_{i=1}^\infty$ comprises the negative entries of $(x_i)$, ordered in ascending order and similarly extended with trailing zeros.
+Notice that different sequences in $\Vinf$ are associated with the same tuple of sequences if and only if they belong to the same orbit under the action of $\Ginf$.
+Hence, the orbit space of $\Vinf$ under the action of $\msf G_{\infty}$ can be identified with tuples of \emph{ordered} infinite sequences.
+Specifically, one sequence consists of non-negative entries arranged in descending order, and the other sequence consists of non-positive entries arranged in ascending order, with both sequences having finitely many non-zero entries.